SimonHFrost/jekyll_blog/_posts/2024-04-29-hackmexico.md

 <img class="add-large-padding" alt='Hackmexico Hero Logo' src='/assets/hackmexico/map.jpg'/>

-This is just a small section of Mexico City, each icon represents a docking station with 20 or more bikes!
+*Each icon represents a docking station with 20 or more bikes!*
+{: style="text-align: center;"}

 If you can’t tell, I love biking and think Ecobici is amazingly executed, from the well engineered mobile app to the design of the bikes and the docking stations.
-If you're visiting Mexico City, you can get set up with the android and iOS super quickly.
+If you're visiting Mexico City, you can get set up with the [android](https://play.google.com/store/apps/details?id=com.lyft.android.mexicocityapp&hl=es_MX) and [iOS](https://apps.apple.com/mx/app/ecobici/id1608397837) super quickly.

 ## Ecobici Data